GrieferAtWork/KOSmk4/readme.md

 	- `lcall $7, $0` (as required by SysV)
 		- As a KOS extension, you can also use `lcall $7, $<sysno>` instead of having to use `%eax`
 	- `sysenter`
-		- This one isn't compatible with linux's ABI
+		- This one isn't compatible with linux's ABI (the internals of which aren't publicly documented and could easily be changed and need to be called through VDSO, which is something that KOS doesn't have)
 	- `syscall`
 		- (x86_64 only) Same ABI as `int 80h`
 	- Custom mechanism: Call into ukern segment (s.a. `/kos/include/kos/ukern.h:userkern_syscall()`)
 	- System call tracing
 		- Every time a system call is invoked, its name and arguments can be logged in a human-readable format
 		- s.a. `/kos/src/kernel/modsctrace` and `/kos/src/libsctrace`
+	- The most efficient way to perform a system call on KOS is [`call __i386_syscall`](https://github.com/GrieferAtWork/KOSmk4/blob/32d59252432d35c8df8c43768e4f8f12e560ecc7/kos/include/i386-kos/kos/asm/syscall.h#L217) on i386 and [`syscall`](https://github.com/GrieferAtWork/KOSmk4/blob/32d59252432d35c8df8c43768e4f8f12e560ecc7/kos/include/i386-kos/kos/asm/syscall.h#L106) on x86_64
 - Modular kernel
 	- Allow drivers to be loaded into the kernel at runtime
 	- Drivers are ELF binaries